-The environment in which the regulators in the Auckland region operate is very challenging because they are situated very close to the coast.
+The environment in which the regulators in the Auckland region operate is relatively hostile because they are situated very close to the coast.
 This results in an elevated level of marine induced corrosion occurring on the regulator tanks and mild steel controller enclosures (the mild steel has a low resistance to corrosion).
-Electrically they are in good condition and provides reliable service.
+Electrically they are in good condition and provides reliable service, however the condition-based maintenance regime will identify and resolve defects to the enclosures and tanks as the units age.
 Only the Siemens JFR models will be used in the future.